Prodigy's System for Interactive Online Information and Shopping

 What it doesn't cover

-- —Does not cover systems where the application logic is entirely stored and executed locally on the personal computer without ever needing to request 'objects' from a network.
+- —Does not cover systems where all application logic and data reside entirely on the user's local computer without fetching 'objects' from a network.

 The clever bit